Gallery-of-Kaeon/Kaeon-FUSION/README.md

 The Kaeon FUSION language is one of many projects under the Kaeon name.
 The Kaeon projects are at the time of writing primarily developed and managed by [Jesse Dinkin](https://www.linkedin.com/in/jesse-dinkin-6b9135100/).

+### Does Kaeon FUSION have a mascot?

+The mascot of all projects under the Kaeon name is the ACE.
+The female version of the character is shown on the profile picture of the Gallery-of-Kaeon github account.

 ### Can I join you?